 - Or if you’re looking for a new take on a sugar cookie, check out this Frosted Sugar Cookie Dip!

 Soft and Chewy Sugar Cookies

-- In a large bowl, sift together the flour, baking soda, baking powder, and salt, then set aside.
+In a large bowl, sift together the flour, baking soda, baking powder, and salt.
+Set bowl aside.

-- Slowly add in the dry ingredients, stirring with a spatula or large spoon.
+Remove bowl from mixer.
+Using a spatula, slowly add the dry ingredients in with the butter mixture until fully incorporated.
 Dough should be soft and slightly dewy when ready.

-- Cover bowl and place dough in the refrigerator for 1 hour.
+Cover bowl and place dough in the refrigerator to chill for 1 hour.

-- Bake the cookies for 8-10 minutes, until the dough begins to fall and the botton edges of the cookies begins to turn golden brown.
+Bake cookies for 8-10 minutes or until the top of the cookie begins to crinkle and the bottom sides turn a light golden brown.